zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/simple-query.md

 # Simple Query

-## Strongly typed LINQ versus Dynamic Linq
+## Strongly typed LINQ versus Dynamic LINQ

 When querying data using Dynamic LINQ, everything can be expressed using strings.
 This includes predicates, selectors, and sorting.